timdeschryver/timdeschryver.dev/bits/http-files/index.md

 ---
-title: Http File
+title: Http Files
-slug: http-file
+slug: http-files
 date: 2023-08-01
-tags: tools
+tags: tools, developer-experience
 ---

-## HTTP File
+# HTTP Files

 `.http` files are a simple way to quickly invoke your API endpoints because you don't have to leave your IDE to use a separate tool.
 I use it regularly when I'm building a new feature.